Rohan-Adhav/Rohan-Adhav/README.md

 I’m a **Computer Engineering graduate (CGPA: 8.35)** with a passion for building **full-stack applications, AI projects, and data-driven solutions**.
 Over the years, I’ve created projects ranging from **AI-powered apps**, **blockchain platforms**, **data dashboards**, to **interactive web apps**.
 I love crafting code that’s **clean, efficient, and solves real-world problems**.

-📍 Based in Nashik, India | 🌎 Open to remote opportunities
+📍 Based in Nashik, India | 🌎 Open to  opportunities
 💡 Always learning, experimenting, and pushing the boundaries of technology

 ---